The Year Two benchmarking report has a wealth of eye-opening data—and now energy use for multifamily buildings is available online.

 Today, New York City released its second Local Law 84 Benchmarking Report, analyzing the 2011 building energy use data collected from 24,000 buildings totaling more than 2 billion square feet.
 It is the largest set of such data in the U.S. by far, and for the first time, New Yorkers can compare two straight years of benchmarking data for the city’s large buildings.

 Building energy use is responsible for a whopping 74 percent of greenhouse gas (GHG) emissions in New York City, so comparative analysis of this data is crucial.
 As building owners benchmark, they and analysts will be able to track the effects of energy efficiency measures over time and identify new opportunities for improvement.
-(For a broad overview of the report highlights, check out this blog post from our colleagues at the Natural Resources Defense Council.)

 The report is rich in findings and data points, so this post will focus on what it tells us about energy use in New York’s multifamily buildings.
 Multifamily properties—apartments, condos, co-ops, and mixed-use versions of those types—make up most of the benchmarked building stock, 65 percent.